positlabs/Build-o-Matic/README.md

 WARNINGS
 ===========

 - Currently, the image optimizer will overwrite the original images.
-To see image compression in action, replace imgs/ contents with contents of unoptimized_images/
+Compression is lossless, though.
 - the tag scraper doesn't look for comments, so it will compile a commented tag if it's between the build markers